 As it can be seen from the definition of EVs' cost functions \eqref{eq:EV-cost-Queue}, the incurred cost by an EV depends not only on its own action, but also on the other EVs' decisions.
 This naturally defines a noncooperative game among the EVs having the following key components: A set $\mathcal{N}$ of EVs (players).
 Each player $i\in \mathcal{N}$ has an action set $\mathcal{A}_i:=\mathcal{P}_i\times\mathcal{S}_i\times[\underline{b}_i-b_i,\bar{b}_i-b_i]$, where $\mathcal{P}_i$ is the set of all paths between $s_i$ to $t_i$, and $\mathcal{S}_i$ is the set of all stations along the chosen path by player $i$.
 Each player $i\in \mathcal{N}$ takes an action $\boldsymbol{a_i}\in \mathcal{A}_i$ and incurs a cost $C_i(\boldsymbol{a}_i,\boldsymbol{a}_{-i})$ given by \eqref{eq:EV-cost-Queue}.
 In this game, each EV in the grid seeks to select an action which minimizes its own cost.

-\begin{remark} \normalfont The cost function given in \eqref{eq:EV-cost-Queue} is fairly general in a sense that it can incorporate additional constraints into the model.
+\begin{remark} \normalfont The cost function given in \eqref{eq:EV-cost-Queue} is fairly general and can incorporate additional constraints into the model.
 For instance, a situation in which some EVs prefer not to join any station (e.g. due to charging at home or workplace) can be handled by adding to each road $e\in\mathcal{E}$ a \emph{virtual} station $j$ (i.e., a station which physically does not exist, and it is only for the sake of analysis).
-We let all the virtual stations have infinite speed $\sigma_{j}=\infty$ and zero pricing function $f_j=0$.
+We let all the virtual stations have an infinite speed of $\sigma_{j}=\infty$ and zero pricing function $f_j=0$.
 As a result, each EV $i$ has the option of joining an \emph{actual} station, in which case everything remains as before, or it will join a virtual station which translates to saying that EV $i$ will not to join any actual station.
-Therefore, all the results in this paper will continue to hold for this new setting except that we now have $m+|\mathcal{E}|$ stations.
+Therefore, all the results will continue to hold for this new setting except that we now have $m+|\mathcal{E}|$ stations.
 In particular, this model can capture the effect of non-EVs (non-EVs can be viewed as EVs that decide not to join any station and hence only incur/contribute to the traffic congestion cost). \end{remark}

-\begin{remark} \normalfont The rationale behind using marginal pricing is that when the load in a station is high (e.g., due to EV congestion in that station), marginal pricing becomes more effective and sets a higher price in that station.
+\begin{remark} \normalfont The rationale behind using marginal pricing is that when the load in a station is high (e.g., due to EV congestion in that station), marginal pricing becomes effective and sets a higher price in that station.
 This disincentivizes more EVs to join that station.
-It is worth noting that the use of marginal pricing is not specific to our work only and has been extensively justified in economics \cite{gerding2011online,sandholm2007pigouvian}, modeling of electric vehicles \cite{gerding2011online,bui2012dynamic}, as well as engineering literature \cite{meir2016marginal,bui2012dynamic}.
-For instance, in \cite{gerding2011online} and \cite{bui2012dynamic} the authors utilize marginal payement strategy to design truthful mechanisms for EV charging.
-Finally, we note that many pricing policies can be implemented as a special case of marginal pricing.
+It is worth noting that the use of marginal pricing is not specific to our work and has been extensively justified in economics \cite{gerding2011online,sandholm2007pigouvian}, modeling of EVs \cite{gerding2011online,bui2012dynamic}, and engineering applications \cite{meir2016marginal,bui2012dynamic}.
+For instance, \cite{gerding2011online} and \cite{bui2012dynamic} utilize marginal payment strategy to design truthful mechanisms for EV charging.
+We note that many pricing policies can be implemented as a special case of marginal pricing.
 For instance, a fixed pricing policy which charges an EV a constant amount of $c$ per unit of electricity usage can be implemented using the linear pricing function $f(x)=cx$. \end{remark}